 Will it work on a Mac?

-Yes, with a specific VGA adapter.
+Yes, with a specific HDMI adapter.
 It is the responsibility of the Mac owner to provide the appropriate adapter.

 Do I still need to provide paper copies of exhibits to the court?

 Check the judge's page presiding over your case for details on whether or not you still need to provide the Court with hard copies.

 Is there a preferred screen resolution for presentation?

 Yes.
 The system performs optimally with laptops set to 1366 x 768 resolution.

 Will Bankruptcy Court IT staff provide technical support?